Zaederx/JournalApp/Lesson Notes.md

 ## Webpack node modules externals
 There is a module to exclude electron and other node external modules from webpack module resolution.
 This will get rid of errors regarding things like the ipcRenderer not being found https://www.npmjs.com/package/webpack-node-externals

+## Clicking on any part of the screen causes unwanted onclick event
+Basically, in my case, it meant that I had more than one object with the same id.
+The body of the html document and a button.
+Just have to be extra careful that I don't use the same id with each object.